Pre-medical: In New Zealand

 To enter a medical school in New Zealand, students require one year of a pre-medicine degree before applying to a medical school.

 At the University of Auckland, students may choose one of the two pathways: one year of "biomedical science" or "health science".

 To enter the medical school of the University of Otago, students have only one pathway: one year of "health science".

 In Poland

 While there are no standardized pre-medical courses, some private institutions have been offering such in conjunction with the regular secondary school curriculum.
 For the medical universities, the primary factor by which the applications are gauged is the secondary school exit exam score, chiefly in biology and chemistry, though sometimes mathematics is also considered.
 High level exam scores receive a bonus coefficient upon the standard level.

+In Zambia

+In Zambia, students interested in medical education may enter through different health science or medical degree pathways, depending on institutional admission requirements.
+Some institutions offer foundation or preparatory programmes for students who need to strengthen their background in science subjects before progressing to medical or health-related studies.

+Medical and health science education in Zambia is offered by institutions such as the University of Zambia, Copperbelt University, and Texila American University Zambia.
+These institutions provide programmes in medicine, health sciences, or related preparatory pathways that support academic readiness for further study in healthcare fields.

 In South Korea

 In South Korea, there are two types of medical schools.
 One is undergraduate entry into medical school and another is graduate entry into medical school.

-Undergraduate entry is available to those who graduate from year 12, or high school.
-And it requires 5-6 years to graduate.
+Undergraduate entry is available to those who graduate from year 12, (high school) and requires 5-6 years to graduate.

 Graduate entry requires previous tertiary education at least a bachelor's degree.

 Undergraduate entry type medical schools are usually 6-year courses, which include 2-year pre-med courses.